-2. Lower the screw jack, located on the side of the transport axle, and raise the axle until the tire clears the ground.
+- 1. Park the swather on firm, level ground, where it will be easily accessible for the windrower operator to pick up. - 2.
+Lower the screw jack, located on the side of the transport axle, and raise the axle until the tire clears the ground. - 3.
 Remove the quick pin securing the hub and spindle, and remove the wheel assembly.
-Store the wheel assembly in an appropriate location, or if the gauge wheel option has been purchased, install the wheel into the left-hand gauge wheel mount and secure with the quick pin as seen here.
+Store the wheel assembly in an appropriate location, or if the gauge wheel option has been purchased, install the wheel into one of the gauge wheel mounts and secure with the quick pin.